rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 could result in the AI hypothesizing simulation and proceeding accordingly.

 One possible route around these issues is making an AI which is incapable of understanding or using certain types of knowledge.
 Or similarly, preventing an AI from modeling itself.
-Unfortunately, both of these approaches seem very difficult with deep learning.
-We don't know how to prevent certain types of cognition or to control the cognition which results from training.
-Again, this is a very similar problem to the 'difficult crux' of alignment.
-_(TODO: clarify/revise this)_
+But now we've bumped back into the hard problem of AI cognition.

-In summary, we could either accept that the AI will become aware of restrictions and prepare for conflict or we could avoid conflict by solving a problem similar to the _difficult crux_ or by severely limiting the possible tasks and environments to prevent the idea of simulation from being considered.
+In summary, we could either accept that the AI will become aware of restrictions and prepare for conflict or we could avoid conflict by tangling with the hard problem of AI cognition or by severely limiting the possible tasks and environments to prevent the idea of simulation from being considered.
 Either way, it seems like purely restriction based approaches require a very large alignment tax or require embracing quite a bit of danger.
-My current (very uncertain) view is that the 'prepare for conflict' approach is a Very Bad Idea in all cases, so we'll rule it out when speculating about alignment tax. _(TODO: maybe something about how restriction could still be useful in combined setting?)_
+My current (very uncertain) view is that the 'prepare for conflict' approach is a Very Bad Idea, so we'll rule it out when speculating about alignment tax.
+We'll reconsider this when contemplating combing approaches to alignment.

 From the pivotal act perspective, it seems very difficult to perform such an act with an AI which has sufficiently restricted knowledge or cognition about